Productivity & Workflow

 • Add: Ctrl+Arrow, Home, End, Ctrl+Home, Ctrl+End

-Week 4: Advanced
+Week 4: The fancy stuff

 • Add: Multi-cursor, Ctrl+D, Ctrl+H, Ctrl+F

-Instantly organize lists and data
+Reorder lists and data instantly

 Try Tool →

-Clean up lists with one click
+Clean up messy lists in one click

 Try Tool →